List of Economics Formulas

 #5 – Consumer Price Index

-The consumer price index is determined as the ratio of cost of products and services for a given year to the cost of products and services for a determined base year.
-This metric helps in comparison of prices for products and services along with the changes in the levels of inflation.
-The basket for products and services is to be updated on a daily basis followed by the determination of cost of the basket and determination of index.
+The consumer price index is determined as the ratio of the cost of products and services for a given year to the cost of products and services for a determined base year.
+This metric helps in comparing prices for products and services and the changes in the inflation levels.
+The basket for products and services is to be updated daily, followed by the determination of the cost of the basket and the determination of the Index.

 Mathematically, it can be represented or described as follows: –